fontsplugin/plugin/readme.txt

 There are various ways you can contribute:

-1. Raise an [Issue](https://github.com/DannyCooper/olympus-google-fonts/issues) on GitHub
+1. Raise an [Issue](https://wordpress.org/support/plugin/olympus-google-fonts#new-post) on GitHub
-2. Send us a Pull Request with your bug fixes and/or new features
-3. Translate the Google Fonts for WordPress plugin into [different languages](https://translate.wordpress.org/projects/wp-plugins/olympus-google-fonts/)
+2. Translate the Google Fonts for WordPress plugin into [different languages](https://translate.wordpress.org/projects/wp-plugins/olympus-google-fonts/)
-4. Provide feedback and suggestions on [enhancements](https://github.com/DannyCooper/olympus-google-fonts/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)
+3. Provide feedback and suggestions on [enhancements](https://wordpress.org/support/plugin/olympus-google-fonts#new-post)

 == Installation ==
 Upload 'Google Fonts for WordPress', activate it, and you're done!